 And the city has made the most of its “beachfront.”
 In 2020, Carmel put the finishing touches on $23 million in improvements, including adding new pathways through the Arts and Design District and Midtown.
 The resulting 140-foot-wide “multi-modal boulevard” offers separate trails for pedestrians and cyclists, and also adds new artwork and other amenities.
 Along the trail, the city added water features and more seating options, too.
 The results have been an even better experience for those spending time in or passing through Carmel on the Monon.

-It also, of course, has created an even more inviting way to access the city’s amenities, including the brand-new Hotel Carmichael, which sits immediately adjacent to the trail near the Center for the Performing Arts.
+It also, of course, has created an even more inviting way to access the city’s amenities, including Hotel Carmichael, which sits immediately adjacent to the trail near the Center for the Performing Arts.
 A short distance away, Sun King Carmel offers food and drink from four restaurant partners in a dining-hall setting, along with fun and games for the whole family.
 For something a little more upscale, shoot across the trail to Anthony’s Chophouse and dig into a steak served up in a high-style setting.
-If you’re just looking for a cup o’ joe to take off a little of the fall chill, stop by SoHo Café & Gallery a little to the south, where a patio seating area lets you keep the outdoor vibe going while you sip your coffee and enjoy a sweet treat.
+If you’re just looking for a cup o’ joe to take off a little of the fall chill, stop by Java House Coffee Bar, where a patio seating area lets you keep the outdoor vibe going while you sip your coffee.